RichellB/RB-Chat-Room/README.md

 ## Summary

-This chat app was built using Reactjs frontend framework while incorporating web sockets and Socket.io to send and receive messages, mking this application real-time.
+This chat app was built using Reactjs frontend framework while incorporating web sockets and Socket.io to send and receive messages, making this application real-time.

 Setup:
 - run ```npm i && npm start``` for both client and server side to start the development server